SatCom-TELMA/MA-DRL_Routing_Simulator/README.md

 Some post processing results can be found in `./Post-Processing/Post-Results.ipynb` notebook.

-## Known Issues
-The updateSatelliteProcessesRL() method in the SimulationRL.py file may not work correctly and this message can appear eventually:
-`ERROR!
-Sat nSat_NPlane tried to send block to nSat_NPlane but did not have it in its linked satellite list` Meaning that a satellite is trying to send a data block to an old neighbor, where the link between them has disappeared after the update of the constellation.
-The data block will be dropped, but this event can be ignored as long as it occurs infrequently, as it will not significantly impact the overall outcome of the simulation.

-The data generation at the gateways was not handled correctly causing too few data blocks to be generated.
-Instead of sending ((numberOfActive - 1) / (totalNumber - 1)) to each destination, ((numberOfActive - 1) / (totalNumber)) was sent.
-The code has been changed to generate the correct amount of data, so to reproduce results from the report, this must be changed back.
-The specific code is found in the "timeToFullBlock()" method in the Gateway class.
-This line currently reads: flow = self.totalAvgFlow / (len(self.totalLocations) - 1) (which is the correct behaviour) and should be changed to: flow = self.totalAvgFlow / (len(self.totalLocations)).

-Please report any additional issue you might have.

 ## Contact me
 If you encounter any issues with the reproducibility of this simulator or would like to learn more about my research, please feel free to visit my [Google Scholar profile](https://scholar.google.es/citations?hl=es&user=6PZm2aYAAAAJ), contact me directly via email at flozano@ic.uma.es or open a new issue directly.